Board and Management Oversight of CSR

 Reporting Ethics Concerns

-ITW partners with EthicsPoint, an external third-party supplier, to provide a web- and telephone-based confidential reporting system in 20 countries.
-Web-based reporting is offered in 12 languages, and telephone-based reporting is offered in more than 200 languages.
+ITW colleagues around the world are encouraged to share any ethics or compliance concerns with their local management teams.
+They may also submit reports directly to ITW’s ethics & compliance legal group or our Vice President, Chief Audit Executive, or through our confidential Helpline.
+ITW partners with EthicsPoint, an external third-party supplier, to provide a web- and telephone-based confidential reporting system in 40 countries.
+Web-based reporting is offered in 16 languages, and telephone-based reporting is offered in more than 200 languages.
 The EthicsPoint reporting system is also available to external stakeholders through a public domain website.